william-hu-codes/react-audubon/README.md

 }
 ```

-The value of the `to` property is being set to `/details/${bird.id}`.
+We're using some JavaScript string interpolation here to set the value of the `to` property to `/details/${bird.id}`.
 This means that the url will be different for each bird.
 This is how we'll make it so that we can render the data for the specific bird that was clicked.

 ### Step 9.
 Add a dynamic segment to the Route

 The dynamic segment of a route path is called a _"param"_ in React Router.
 It is a part of the url that is not matched to a specific string.
 It's just a named variable that will match any value that's in that segment of the url after a forward slash (`/`).

-For example, the bird details routes will all start with `/details/` but after the last forward slash, there will be a unique id for a specific bird.
+For example, the bird details routes will all start with `/details/` but after the last forward slash there will be a unique id for a specific bird.
 Since these are all unique and we could have hundreds or thousands of birds, we wouldn't want to have to create a Route component for each one!
 So we'll update our existing Route component's path to tell it to match any url in the address bar that starts with `/details` and is followed by a forward slash and then anything else.

 ```jsx
 <Route path="/details/:id" component={BirdDetails} />
 ```

-This will mean that if we try and navigate to http://localhost:3000/details now, it will no long match the route path because there's nothing after details in the URL.
+This will mean that if we try and navigate to http://localhost:3000/details now, it will no long match the route path because there's nothing after "details" in the URL.
 However, if we navigate to http://localhost:3000/details/a, it now matches the _pattern_ in the `path` attribute of one of the Route components!

-Another thing that happens is that we now have the ability to get the value of the dynamic segment using it's variable name.
-In this case, we used the variable name `id` for this param when we defined the route when we wrote `:id`.
+Another thing that happens is that we now have the ability to get the value of the dynamic segment using its variable name.
+In this case, we used the variable name `id` for this param when we defined the route and wrote `:id`.
 The param variable's name is whatever we put after the colon.

 Go to the home route by clicking on the site's title at the top of the page and then click on any of the birds.
 Notice that the link matches the pattern for the BirdDetails route and displays the static component data that's in BirdDetails right now.

 Now, go to the Component tab in the browser and click on the BirdDetails component in the tree.
 Notice that there are now three new objects in props: `history`, `location`, and `match`!
 All of these objects are data that is passed to our component by the Route that renders it.
 Toggle open the `match` object and note that the params object inside it contains an `id` property with the id of the bird that you clicked!

 ![image](https://media.git.generalassemb.ly/user/17300/files/8a7e9500-12ee-11eb-88de-deb741d25fd1)